+For more information, contact your academic adviser.
 Note: Additional fees may apply for credit by evaluation.
-Ask your academic adviser for details.

 Registration Information

 Registration Dates

 Dates for registration are published in the Academic Calendar, both online (www.npc.edu/academic-calendar) and on page 21 of this catalog.
 Please note that early registration is encouraged for students and that courses lacking sufficient enrollment may be canceled.